 We connected this customer with a:

-From neurosurgeons specialising in cutting-edge electrotherapies to cardiovascular regulatory affairs KOLs, specialists in non-Huntington's disease chorea, and more, that’s a wrap on our top 10 most notable expert requests for January 2021!
+From neurosurgeons specializing in cutting-edge electrotherapies to cardiovascular regulatory affairs KOLs, specialists in non-Huntington's disease chorea, and more, that’s a wrap on our top 10 most notable expert requests for January 2021!